CO-HUMANICS Project: Work Package Evaluation

 Conceptual analysis of the videoconference experiences and in particular the causes of videoconference fatigue.

 Döring, N., Moor, K. D., Fiedler, M., Schoenenberg, K., & Raake, A. (2022).
-Videoconference Fatigue: A Conceptual Analysis.
-International Journal of Environmental Research and Public Health, 19(4), 2061. https://doi.org/10.3390/ijerph19042061
+Videoconference fatigue: A conceptual analysis.
+International Journal of Environmental Research and Public Health, 19(4), Article 2061. https://doi.org/10.3390/ijerph19042061

 Raake, A., Fiedler, M., Schoenenberg, K., Moor, K.D., Döring, N. (2022).
-Technological Factors Influencing Videoconferencing and Zoom Fatigue. arXiv:2202.01740. https://doi.org/10.48550/arXiv.2202.01740
+Technological factors influencing videoconferencing and Zoom fatigue. arXiv:2202.01740. https://doi.org/10.48550/arXiv.2202.01740

-Social interactions with avatars in Augmented Reality
+Social interaction with avatars in AR

 Mikhailova, V., Gerhardt, C., Kunert, C., Schwandt, T., Weidner, F., Broll, W., & Döring, N. (2024).
 Age and realism of avatars in simulated augmented reality: Experimental evaluation of anticipated user experience.
-2024 IEEE Conference Virtual Reality and 3D User Interfaces (VR), Orlando, FL, USA, 89-93. https://doi.org/10.1109/VR58804.2024.00032
+2024 IEEE Conference Virtual Reality and 3D User Interfaces (VR), USA, 89-93. https://doi.org/10.1109/VR58804.2024.00032

 The first prototypes of an augmented reality communication system and a telepresence robot, developed in the CO-HUMANICS project, were tested in the laboratory of TU Ilmenau with older adults as participants.
 The two separate laboratory studies aimed to describe the user experiences of older adults with the developed technologies, highlight the key benefits and challenges of use, and contribute to the improvement of both prototypes.